-Propagation of cowpox, or what probably was its deriviative, vaccinia virus, by arm to arm transfer permitted only small numbers to be inoculated at one time.
-When vaccination was unsuccessful, a new strain had to be sought.
-Hepatitis and syphilis were sometimes transferred simultaneously.
+Propagation of cowpox, or what probably was its/deriviative, vaccinia virus, by arm to arm transfer permitted only small numbers to be inoculated at one time.
+When vaccination was ensuccessful, a new strain had Ø to be sought.
 Extensive vaccination awaited large scale production of the virus.
-In 1840, Negri of Naples found that the virus could be grown in quantity on the flank of a calf and this method of propagation of vaccinia gradually came into use throughout Europe and North America over the next 30 years.13 However, such vaccine, after harvest, became inactive in a matter of days.
+In 1840, Negri of Naples found that the virus could be grown in quantity on the flank of a calf and this method of propagation of vaccinia gradually came into use throughout Europe and North America over the next 30 years.
+However, such vaccine, after harvest, became inactive in a matter of days.
 With increasing use of refrigeration, countries in the more temperate areas began to control smallpox.
-Even so, as recently as 1926, a Swiss delegate to a League of Nations meeting on quarantine procedures argued:14 "Smallpox has, in reality, no place in an international convention.
+Even so, as recently as 1926, a Swiss delegate to a League of Nations meeting on quarantine procedures argued.
+"Smallpox has, in reality, no place in an international convention.
 It is not a pestilential disease in the proper sense of the term; it is, in effect, a disease that occurs everywhere.
 There is probably not a single country of which it can be said that there are no cases of smallpox."
+As recently as 1938, the United States recorded 15,000 cases.

 During the 1940s, vaccination programs in Europe and North America effectively stopped smallpox transmission.
 In the developing world, where there was little refrigeration, vaccines which were much more heat stable were essential.
-Scientists working in France, Germany and Indonesia were eventually successful in producing a stable vaccine which was vacuum-dried over sulfuric acid but the technique was cumbersome and quality control, a problem.15 Finally, in the 1950s, Collier, working at the Lister Institute, perfected a commercially applicable method for freeze-drying vaccine.
-Vaccine preserved in this manner remained potent for a month or longer at temperatures of 37°C.16 For smallpox control in the tropical developing countries, this was a development of signal importance.
+In the 1950s, Collier, working at the Lister Institute, perfected a commercially applicable method for freeze-drying vaccine.
+Vaccine preserved in this manner remained potent for a month or longer at temperatures of 37°C. For smallpox control in the tropical developing countries, this was a development of signal importance.

 Meanwhile, outbreaks of smallpox continued to occur in Europe as travelers brought the disease back from endemic countries.
 When introduced it was as severe and as frequently fatal as in the developing countries.
 Vaccination certificates were required of all international travelers and national smallpox vaccination programs were routine.
-Here was a problem of concern to all countries, a health problem which would appear to be an obvious one for the World Health Organization to The first definitive step toward smallpox eradication was address. taken by the Pan American Health Organization in 1950.
-Stimulated by the eradicationist philosophy of its Director, Dr. Fred Soper, the Organization's governing body resolved to eradicate smallpox from the Americas.17 Although the mass vaccination program which followed was not accorded high priority, substantial progress was made.
-By 1958, eight years later, smallpox had essentially been eliminated from all but Brazil, Columbia, Peru and Ecuador - few countries in number although still substantially more than half the population of South America.3
+Here was a problem of concern to all countries, a health-problem which would appear to be an obvious one for the World Health Organization to address.

-In 1958 Professor Victor Zhdanov, then Vice-Minister of Health of the Soviet Union, proposed to the World Health Assembly that the global eradication of smallpox be undertaken.18 The Soviet Union with its long common border with many then-endemic countries, was troubled by frequent importations.
+In 1958 Professor Victor Zhdanov, then Vice-Minister of Health of the Soviet Union, proposed to the World Health Assembly that the global eradication of smallpox be undertaken.
+And the following year it was adopted.
+The Soviet Union with its long common border with many then-endemic countries, was troubled by frequent importations.
 Moreover, smallpox eradication seemed more feasible than did malaria eradication, then just beginning.
 At the same time, this represented a Soviet initiative which neatly balanced the heavily U.S.-supported malaria eradication effort.

 During the succeeding years, mass vaccination programs were begun in a number of countries but only a few were successful.
 Countries which succeeded in stopping transmission experienced reinfection from their neighbors.
 Hoped for contributions of money and vaccine were not forthcoming.
-Most discouraging was that the strategy itself did not seem to be working.
-In some areas of the Indian subcontinent, a larger number of vaccinations were reported to have been performed than there were people - but still smallpox persisted.
+Most discouraging was that the strategy itself did not seem to work work .
+New Delhi, India, reported that 120% of the population had been vaccinated and later that year experienced its largest epidemic in a decade.
 A WHO Expert Committee was convened in 1964 to consider what should be done.
-They stated:19 "The target set by the Organization - namely, that 80% of each segment of the population should be vaccinated - was found in practice to be unsatisfactory...
+They stated: "The target set by the Organization - namely, that 80% of each segment of the population should be vaccinated - was found in practice to be unsatisfactory...
 The target must be to cover 100% of the population."